|The Next PGNET Program starts March 30, 2020|

-The PGNET (Post-Graduate Nursing-Emergency & Trauma) program is intended for RNs and BSNs who seek expertise in Emergency Room and trauma patient care.
+The Post-Graduate Nursing Emergency & Trauma program is intended for CA licensed RNs and BSNs who seek expertise in Emergency and Trauma patient care.
 This provides nurses with the additional training and experience they need to be able to work in an emergency department.
 If you are licensed from another state, contact us to get more information about how to become licensed in CA.

-This is an intense and compact course at the Post Graduate Level.
-Students must plan to dedicate themselves full-time when taking this course.
-Classes run almost all day (with breaks), and then there is study time required at night and on weekends.
-This means you need the support of your family and friends, to give you the space you need to do this.
-If you cannot dedicate this much time for a 10 week period, then we recommend that you wait until you are able to do so, because if you fail the didactic, you cannot proceed on to the internship and you will receive a failing grade.
+This is an intense immersion style course at the Post Graduate Level.
+Students must plan to dedicate themselves full-time, 7 days per week, when taking this course.
+Classes are 8 hour days (with breaks), Monday through Friday, followed by study time at night and on weekends.
+You need the support of family and friends, to take over any and all other responsibilities for you during this time.
+If you cannot dedicate this much time for a 10 week period, then we recommend that you wait until you are able to do so, because if you do not pass the didactic, you cannot proceed on to the internship, and unfortunately will not pass the program.

-Course Outline - Didactic: 8-10 Weeks
+Course Outline - Didactic: 10 Weeks

-The Didactic portion of the course varies in length UP TO TEN WEEKS.
-Generally, when it is a group class, the full ten weeks is needed in order to meet all the students' needs.
-If you are taking this class one-on-one, and you are able to dedicate yourself fulltime to the course, you can complete it in 8 weeks, with the rare exception completing in less than that amount of time.
+The Didactic portion of the program is usually TEN WEEKS for a small group class (most classes).
+If you are taking this program one-on-one, and you are able to dedicate yourself fulltime to the course, it is possible to complete it in 8 weeks, with the rare exception completing in less than that amount of time.
 If a class has students who need more time, then the didactic can take a little more time - up to 12 weeks.
 But this is rare.

 At the end of each week of instruction, there will be an exam on Friday covering the material covered that week.